dsmsuite/dsmsuite.github.io/index.md

 **Architecture Control**
 * In many cases an architectural definition is absent or is at a too high conceptual level to provide guidance on which dependencies are allowed.
 * Also no validation is performed if the implementation conforms to the architectural definition.
-This is essential because developers can easily violate intended architecture by simply modifying the source code
+This is essential because developers can easily violate intended architecture by simply modifying the source code.

 **Architecture Visualization**
-* The commonly used UML notation is not suitable for managing software architecture, because it is difficult to keep the model in sync with code.
-When showing all actual  dependencies using the UML notation one is also easily overwhelmed.
+* The commonly used UML notation is not suitable for managing software architecture, because when showing all actual dependencies using the UML notation one is also easily overwhelmed.
+It is also difficult to keep the model in sync with code.

 # Design structure matrix